SAP/terraform-exporter-btp/docs/prerequisites.md

 !!! info
     A full overview of available parameters is described in the next section.

 After executing the setup of the btptf CLI, you must set some required environment variables needed for authentication.
-This section describes the minimum set of environment variables that you must set to execute the btftf CLI successfully:
+This section describes the minimum set of environment variables that you must set to execute the btptf CLI successfully:

 1. Set the environment variable `BTP_GLOBALACCOUNT` which specifies the *subdomain* of your SAP BTP global account.